kean0212/LearnJava/Generics/README.md

 1. A holder which is specified to hold a base type can also hold a derived type.
 However, the declaration of the holder is still using the base type.
     ```java
-    // the type in the second pair of angle brackets cannot be Derived
+    // the type in the second pair of angle brackets can only be Base
     Holder<Base> holder = new Holder<Base>(new Derived());
     ```
 2. Casts will be taken care of and the type correctness will be ensured at compile time.